Cazoulable/deeplab/README.md

     * train.csv
     * train_images/

-Then run from the steel repo
+Then, run from the steel repo
 ```
 python3 deeplab/datasets/build_steel_data.py
 ```
-The scripts will split the training set into a train/val set (90-10) and store the images into tfrecords.
+This scripts will split the training set into train/val sets (default is 90%/10% split) and store the data into tfrecords.